The Price Of A Borrowed Life

 A sudden commotion at the door caught her attention.
 She looked up to see Victor approaching.
 Smiling, she attempted to stand, but her vision blurred, and she staggered.
 A strong hand steadied her, and her voice shifted to a prophetic tone: "Look for a child with the sign of heaven on his palm.
 He will be the one to save humanity, possessing the strength of a thousand men.
 Beware of betrayal, for the child's life will be in danger.
 Seek this child by following the first star that appears in the sky."

 Su collapsed after her prophecy, succumbing to exhaustion.
 Victor stood frozen, reeling from her words about the project.
 He turned to face the rebels not on duty, their eyes fixed on him, expectant and uneasy.
 He knew he had to act before the situation spiraled out of control.
 Gently, he lifted Su and laid her on a nearby sofa, her face pale but peaceful in sleep.
-Then, he faced the group, his mind racing with thoughts of traitors among them.
+Then, he faced the group, his mind racing with thoughts of traitors among them, there is always One Day Of Sanity in this hell hole.

 Clearing his throat, he began, “You all heard that, didn’t you?”